 Depending on the size of your warehouse, reorganizing inventory to make room for more can take some time, but it can save money and headache in the long run.
 Going through and reorganizing all the inventory can lead to major benefits including more storage space, more productive picking, and lower carrying costs.

 2. Convince your warehouse to slot

 Chances are your warehouse uses some form of slotting already.
 But that process might only be used by an individual picker instead of all the pickers.
 In order to get the most out of slotting, meet with your warehouse team to understand how they’re currently storing inventory and to see if they’ve noticed opportunities for improvement.
 This can be difficult if you work with an on-demand warehousing company that just finds open warehouse space for rent.

 ShipBob’s ecommerce warehouses are powered by warehouse management technology that’s tailored to ShipBob’s proven picking and packing processes.
 3PLs like ShipBob take care of it all, from storing inventory properly to picking an order accurately, and then shipping orders in the fastest, most affordable way.

 Slotting your inventory: simple best practices

-Slotting is essential to proper warehouse management, but it can be a challenge to get started.
+Slotting is essential to proper warehouse management, affecting both inbound and outbound logistics processes, but it can be a challenge to get started.
 Here are some of the most common best practices to keep in mind.